A brief overview of the life of Buddha

 years of teaching, he died in a small town named Kuśinagara, at the age of

 80, apparently of natural causes.
+His wife pre-deceased him by two years.
 His final words were: "Decay is inherent in all

 things.
 Be sure to strive with clarity of mind" for Nirvana.
 The traditional date of his death